camunda-community-hub/camunda8-greenfield-installation/README.md

 5. Run `make urls` to see which url to use in order to manage your GKE cluster

-## Amazon Web Services
+## Amazon Web Services Prerequisites

-TODO: need to document steps to create k8s cluster on Google Cloud
+TODO: steps coming soon!

-## Kind (local developement environment)
+## Kind (local development environment) Prerequisites

 It's possible to use `kind` to experiment with kubernetes on your local developer laptop, but please keep in mind that Kubernetes is not really intended to be run on a single machine.
 That being said, this can be handy for learning and